Skip to main content

 Confirmed onward ticket to third country

-Indian nationals transiting through China on their way to a third country cannot use the 144-hour TWOV and must apply for a G (transit) visa if they need to enter China during the layover.
+Indian nationals transiting through China on their way to a third country cannot use the 240-hour visa-free transit and must apply for a G (transit) visa if they need to enter China during the layover.
 If the connection is airside and does not require clearing Chinese immigration, no visa is needed.

 A frequent scenario for Indian nationals in Dubai is visiting Indian friends or family who have relocated to China for work.
 If your friends are permanent residents in China (holding a Chinese permanent residence permit / 永久居留证), they can issue you an invitation letter that allows you to apply for an L visa with private accommodation rather than hotel bookings.
 If they are on a work visa rather than permanent residence, the invitation letter format differs — confirm the correct type with OraVisa based on your specific host's status.